Tokyo RPG Factory: Game development

-For their first three games, Tokyo RPG Factory drew thematic and visual inspiration from the Japanese concept of setsugekka ("snow, moon and flowers"), an artistic theme in which each component serves as a metonym for its associated season.
+For their three games, Tokyo RPG Factory drew thematic and visual inspiration from the Japanese concept of setsugekka ("snow, moon and flowers"), an artistic theme in which each component serves as a metonym for its associated season.
 Work began on their first title, originally announced under the codename Project Setsuna, in 2014.
 Matsuno had a plan for multiple related titles related to Tokyo RPG Factory's IP, though this first game was created as a standalone project without plans for direct sequels.
-The game, eventually titled I Am Setsuna, drew mechanical inspiration for its Active Time Battle system from Chrono Trigger.
+The game, eventually titled I am Setsuna, drew mechanical inspiration for its Active Time Battle system from Chrono Trigger.
 The story was created around themes of sadness and sacrifice.
 It used the visual theme of "snow".
-Released worldwide in 2016, I Am Setsuna saw positive responses from fans, and despite initial losses turned a major profit for the company by the end of 2017.
+Released worldwide in 2016, I am Setsuna saw positive responses from fans, and despite initial losses turned a major profit for the company by the end of 2017.

-Following I Am Setsuna, the team began work on another similar project, carrying over some terminology and elements from their first game but otherwise creating a standalone experience.
+Following I am Setsuna, the team began work on another similar project, carrying over some terminology and elements from their first game but otherwise creating a standalone experience.
 This second project was Lost Sphear, which used the story and gameplay theme of "memory" in its design.
 This game used the visual theme of "moon".
 Released in 2017 in Japan and 2018 in the West, Lost Sphear was again profitable though earnings fell compared to 2017.

-During the later development of Lost Sphear, their third game was being planned out, with Tokita taking on the role of creative producer and having input on the narrative.
+During the later development of Lost Sphear, the studio's third game was being planned out, with Tokita taking on the role of creative producer and having input on the narrative.
 This game used the visual theme of "flower".
 At Tokita's urging, Inaba wrote a more mature narrative than previous titles from the developer, focusing on death-related themes and examining the concept of reincarnation.
 While it saw strong positive responses from players, Tokyo RPG Factory suffered a financial loss during that period due to low sales.
-Following the release of Oninaki, the studio has been doing concept and pre-production on an untitled fourth game.
+Following the release of Oninaki, the studio staff began discussion concepts for a fourth game.
+During its final three years, Tokyo RPG Factory showed consistent sales profits.
+The studio was merged back into Square Enix in January 2024.